 If you have Asperger’s, however, the nonverbal aspects of communication do not come naturally to you.
 Although people with Asperger’s are no more likely to have linguistic or cognitive difficulties than anyone else, we do not automatically process the thousands of ways people communicate nonverbally.
 As a result, we have enormous difficulty functioning in social situations, from abiding by the unspoken rules of etiquette (and there are so, so many), and gauging how to avoid dominating conversations, to coming across as inappropriate or rude without intending to.
 If life in a society is a game (and make no mistake about this, it is), having Asperger’s forces you to play while learning two-thirds of the rules as you go along, even as everyone else knows them instinctively … and assumes that you do too.

-That’s why this series will use my own experiences as an autistic adult, the stories I learn from others who are on the autism spectrum, and the respected scientific literature on the subject to illustrate:
+That’s why this my articles use my own experiences as an autistic adult, the stories I learn from others who are on the autism spectrum, and the respected scientific literature on the subject to illustrate:

 When I was in high school, I snuck off to the library at every opportunity.
 Sometimes I received special permission from my study hall adviser, but if that didn’t work I would dart in and out between classes or linger within the stacks of books after everyone else had left.
 Like many people on the autism spectrum, I cared more about my arcane intellectual fixations (in this case books on political history and philosophy) than having a traditional childhood (driving around in a car, hanging out with friends, going on dates, that sort of thing).